kratapps/one-logger-kratapps-com/docs/docs/api/unit-testing.md

 # Unit Testing

+## Enable system debug

+System debug (Apex Log) is disabled by default in unit tests, as the custom settings record does not exist.
+You can enable system debug in unit tests explicitly using `LoggerTestUtil.enableDebugLogs();`.

 ## Fail tests automatically on error

 When an error is logged from within a unit test, an `ErrorLoggedException` exception is thrown by default to fail the test.